top of page

 Dementia prevention and risk Management Program for Aboriginal Australians (DAMPAA)

-Dementia is highly prevalent in older Aboriginal people (3-5 times that of non-Aboriginal people).
-The DAMPAA project (Dementia prevention and risk Management Program for Aboriginal Australians) aims to produce a Aboriginal Health Practitioner (AHP) coordinated program to reduce cognitive decline in Aboriginal people aged 45 years and over who are at risk of dementia.
-It is being evaluated through a randomised controlled trial at three WA Aboriginal community controlled health services and targets key dementia risk factors (including physical inactivity, falls, head injury, cardiovascular factors) for Aboriginal people.
-We are looking for participants to be involved in this study.
-This project runs from 2018-2023.
+The Dementia prevention and risk Management Program for Aboriginal Australians also known as DAMPAA aims to produce a Aboriginal Health Practitioner coordinated program to reduce cognitive decline in Aboriginal people aged 45 years and over.
+It is being evaluated through a randomised controlled trial at three WA Aboriginal community controlled health services and targets key dementia risk factors, including physical inactivity, falls, head injury, cardiovascular factors.
+This project is due to finish in 2023.

-Previously there was no existing quality of life assessment for older Indigenous people in Australia or internationally.
-The Good Spirit Good Life Project was funded to develop such a tool.
-This involved identifying what quality of life means to older Aboriginal people, and developing and validating the Good Spirit Good Life package of resources (assessment tool, framework and instruction booklet).
+Prior to its development there was no appropriate quality of life assessment for older Aboriginal people in Australia or internationally.
+The lack of appropriate quality of life (QoL) measures is a major barrier to planning and delivering health and aged care services for older Indigenous peoples worldwide.
+The Good Spirit Good Life assessment tool and framework is the first culturally sensitive quality of life tool.
 This package was developed for use by health and aged care services to identify and enhance the quality of life of older Aboriginal Australians, and to evaluate the success of strategies.
-It was developed with Aboriginal elders and service providers in Perth and Melbourne.
-The Good Spirit Good Life package will be launched at UWA end of April 2020, and will be freely available on this site at that time.
+It was developed with Aboriginal Elders and service providers in Perth and Melbourne.

-The GSGL package can be freely downloaded in the members section of this site.
+The GSGL package can be downloaded for free in the members section of this site.

 We would appreciate it if you would credit the UWA Centre for Aboriginal Medical and Dental Health when you use this tool.
 Any updates to the GSGL package will be made on this site.